Kilwinning: Industry and commerce

 Kilwinning was a noted centre of Archery in medieval times.
 Later the town had an association with coal mining, quarrying, iron-founding and textile manufacture, now long since declined.

 The Pringle knitwear company originally manufactured their goods in Kilwinning.
 Another company that existed was Wilson's Foods, which operated a plant in the grounds of the Eglinton Estate, but this has since closed.

 The mill on the banks of the River Garnock briefly fell under the ownership of Blackwood Brothers of Kilmarnock before closing entirely.
 The site of the mill is largely unchanged, though part of the old factory has been demolished, and the former mill shop now operates as the offices and salesroom for a local car dealership that now uses the site.

 The Nethermains Industrial Estate is home to many industrial units of the type commonly built in the 1960s and 1970s as modular units ideal for light industry.
 Fullarton Computer Industries are one of the large employers in this site.
 Modern Kilwinning's industries include the manufacture of plastics and electronics.
 Almost 1/4 of Kilwinning's workforce is employed by manufacturing.

 Transport

 Rail

+Kilwinning is on the Ayrshire Coast Line.